StockSharp/AlgoTrading/Designer/Gallery/Schemas/MACD_RSI/README.md

 - One indicator block holds MACD with its signal line; two converter blocks pull the Macd and Signal values out of it, and a second indicator block calculates the Relative Strength Index on the same candles.
 - Two comparisons place the MACD line against the signal line, two more place RSI against the threshold constants, and one compares the position with zero.
 - Each logical AND joins a trend condition, an RSI condition and the flat-position check, then triggers a position modify block that opens only from flat.
 - The trend comparisons are reused as exit triggers, so the two close-position blocks need no extra logic.
-The 150-bar pause between trades of the original strategy has no counterpart among the blocks and is left out, which makes re-entries more frequent than in the code.

 ## Usage